jsharf/plasticity/README.md

 Plasticity uses [Bazel](https://bazel.build/) as its build system.
 I personally recommend downloading [Bazelisk](https://github.com/bazelbuild/bazelisk) and using that to manage the version of Bazel on your machine.
 It takes some extra work, but manages Bazel updates for you so that you can always be up to date.
 Also, it's compatible with  .bazelversion files, so that projects can specify an exact version of Bazel to use for the build (to solve BUILD compatibility issues).

-You can build and run the unit tests with blaze build nnet:nnet_tests.
+You can build and run the unit tests with bazel build nnet:nnet_tests.

 Example Applications
 --------------------